AlexsLemonade/OpenScPCA-analysis/docs/index.md

 - Characterize the ScPCA data with analyses such as labeling cell types or identifying recurrent cell states in multiple tumor types

-- Work on open and collaborative.
+- Work on open and collaborative analyses.

 - Build consensus around usage, strengths, and pitfalls of methods and their application to pediatric cancer data.